-Note 1.B - MATERIAL ACCOUNTING POLICIES
+Note 1.B - Material Accounting Policies

 Basis of Preparation and Presentation of Standalone Financial Statements

-The standalone financial statements of the Company have been prepared in accordance with the Indian Accounting Standards (referred to as Ind AS) prescribed under section 133 of the Companies Act, 2013 ('the Act') read with the Companies (Indian Accounting Standards) Rules 2015, as amended from time to time and other accounting principles generally accepted in India and presentation requirements of Division II of Schedule III of the Act (Ind AS compliant Schedule III), as applicable to the standalone financial statements.
+The standalone financial statements of the Company have been prepared in accordance with the Indian Accounting Standards (referred to as Ind AS) prescribed under section 133 of the Companies Act, 2013 ('the Act') read with the Companies (Indian Accounting Standards) Rules 2015, as amended from time to time and other accounting principles generally accepted in India and presentation requirements of Division II of Schedule III of the Act (as amended from time to time) (Ind AS compliant Schedule III), as applicable to the standalone financial statements.
 The standalone financial statements are presented in Indian Rupees (INR) which is also the Company's functional currency.
 All amounts are rounded to the nearest crores except when otherwise indicated.
 Figures less than rupees 50,000 are represented as "0.00".

 The standalone financial statements of the Company have been prepared on a historical cost basis except for certain financial instruments that are measured at fair values at the end of each reporting period, as explained in the accounting policies below.
 Historical cost is generally based on the fair value of the consideration given at the date of the transaction, in exchange of goods and services.
-Further, comparative financial information in the financial statements of the Company has been restated for accounting the impact of demerger.

 Current versus non-current classification

-Deferred tax assets and liabilities are classified as non-current assets and liabilities.
+current assets and liabilities respectively.
+Deferred tax assets and liabilities are always classified as non-current.

 Fair valuation